Interlude (1968 film): Production

-The film was shot at Shepperton Studios and on location around London at various places including the Royal Albert Hall in Kensington, Fountain Court in Temple, Chelsea, and the Royal Festival Hall.
+The film was shot at Shepperton Studios and on location around London including the Royal Albert Hall in Kensington, Fountain Court in Temple, Chelsea, and the Royal Festival Hall.
 The Zelter family home was shot at Binfield Manor in Berkshire, and Bodiam Castle and The Mermaid Inn, Rye in East Sussex were used for filming.
 The film's sets were designed by art director Tony Woollard.

 Singer Timi Yuro performed the title song "Interlude".
 Another version by Yuro was released commercially.
 The song was covered in 1994 as duet by Morrissey and Siouxsie Sioux.